You may have seen it. We bet you’ve noticed.

 In early 2021, due to the effects of the pandemic and other factors, the City of Springfield and community partners received lot of comments and complaints about the amount of trash along our roadways.
 We also sensed a burst of energy from the community and willingness to get out, be active and make an impact.
 To leverage this momentum and give Springfield a boost of positivity coming out of the pandemic, the City formed a multi-departmental team to work alongside community partners and sponsors to develop a menu of ways the community could help clean up and green up Springfield.

-Activities were focused in the months of April through June, 2021 to align with Earth Day, Arbor Day and natural spring cleaning and landscaping routines.
+Spring activities were focused in the months of April through June, 2021 to align with Earth Day, Arbor Day and natural spring cleaning and landscaping routines.
+The fall initiative was held during October and November.
 Opportunities were offered to accommodate a variety of physical abilities and time commitment levels for individuals, families, volunteer teams and businesses.

 These activities were meant to serve as a catalyst for: